St Mark's Church of England Primary School

-St Mark's is a coeducational Church of England primary school in Talbot Village, Bournemouth, Dorset, England.
+St Mark's Church of England Primary School is a coeducational Church of England primary school in Talbot Village, Bournemouth, Dorset, England.

 History

 The school was built in 1862, and designed by Christopher Crabb Creeke.
 In 1962, the schools centenary, the school saw a large expansion.
 The expanded building was officially opened by local Member of Parliament John Eden in March 1967.

 The school became a Grade II listed building in 1972.

 Connections

 The school is joined with the nearby St Mark's Church, and close to Bournemouth University.